South African citizens can use promo code LOCAL20 for 20% discount on normal rates.

 See wild Atlantic waves crash at the southwestern most point of Africa.

-Take pics of the Muizenberg surfer's shores.
+Coastal road trip to take pics of the Muizenberg surfer's shores.

 Start with a morning pick-up from your accommodation in Cape Town.